 The McGraw DLL redesign completes the transformation of the New Media Center (an OIT computer cluster) into a classroom, with a host of changes aimed to create a flexible space for creative learning, optimized for teaching with technology:

-- Wireless side-by-side HD projection for sharing screens
+- Side-by-side HD projection for sharing multiple screens

 - Wall length and movable whiteboards